Cost of Living in Turkey | Antalya Homes ®

 Undoubtedly, the cost of living in Turkey is a driving factor that helps expats decide whether they should move here permanently.
 The age-old saying that money makes the world go around is definitely true when it comes to our lifestyle choices, but Turkey can be a surprisingly cheap place to live.
 Before we start looking at average costs though, there are some factors to bear in mind.

-The minimum wage is 2.324 lira a month with the employer paying all healthcare and retirement stamps known as SGK.
+The minimum wage is 2.825 ₺ a month with the employer paying all healthcare and retirement stamps known as SGK.
 A single person with rent to pay would have an extremely basic lifestyle for this amount.

 Regional Differences in the Cost of Living

 As with anywhere else in the world, living in a city incurs higher costs.
-In Turkey, the most expensive place to live in Istanbul, a busy hub of business, finance, tourism and economics.
+In Turkey, the most expensive place to live is Istanbul because of its character as a busy hub of business, finance, tourism, and economics.
 As well as higher rents, general day to day costs like transport, food shopping and nightlife are more costly.
-A family that does not have to pay rent or a mortgage can have a good lifestyle for roughly 6.845 lira a month.
+A family that does not have to pay rent or a mortgage can have a good lifestyle for roughly 6.845 ₺ a month.